Logical Synchrony and the bittide Mechanism: Logical synchrony networks

 \begin{defn} Event $(i,\tau)$ is said to \eemph{directly send to} the event $(j,\rho)$ if $(i,j) \in \edges$ and $\rho = \tau + \ugn_\itoj$, or $i =j $ and $\rho = \tau + 1$.
 We use the notation

 to mean $(i,\tau)$ directly sends to $(j,\rho)$, and define the set

 The graph $\gext = (\vext, \eext)$ is called the \eemph{extended graph} of the logical synchrony network. \end{defn} This relation may be viewed as an infinite directed graph with vertex set $\vext$ and directed edges $(i,\tau) \to (j,\rho)$.
 In this graph, those edges $(i,\tau) \to (j,\rho)$ for which $i=j$ are called \emph{computational edges}.
 An edge that is not a computational edge is called a \emph{communication edge}.
 Figure~\ref{fig:extgraph} illustrates a logical synchrony network and its corresponding extended graph.
+Definition~\ref{def:eg} adds two types of edges to the extended graph.
+Computational edges are vertical in the figure, and they connect $(i,\tau)$ to $(i,\tau+1)$.
+These express the relationship between sequential events at node $i$.
+Communication edges are non-vertical, and connect $(i,\tau)$ to $(j,\tau + \ugn_\itoj)$.
+These express the relationship between the sending of a frame from node $i$ at time $\tau$ and its reception at node $j$ at time $\tau + \ugn_\itoj$.

 The localticks define a separate and ideal notion of local duration at each node by counting events (\ie, frame transmissions or receptions.)
 We can speak of the event $(i,\tau)$ as occurring at time $\tau$ localticks on node $i$.
 We say that event $(i,\tau + a)$ happens $a$ localticks after event $(i,\tau)$, for any $a\in\Z$.
 We cannot in general compare clock values at two different nodes.